Fellow in Adult Joint Reconstruction (Harvard University)

 In 1997, Peter travelled to the United States and completed a Fellowship in Adult Joint Reconstruction at the Brigham and Womens Hospital, Boston.
 During this period, Peter undertook extensive training in arthroplasty, which was consistent with his surgical interest in practicing as an arthroplasty surgeon.
 Whilst in the USA, Peter worked as an Attending Surgeon at Lahey Clinic, Massachusetts and a Clinical Instructor at Boston University.

-Peter returned to Australia in late 2000 and has since practiced as a private orthopaedic surgeon at Warringal Hospital, Epworth Hospital, and The Freemasons Hospital.
+Peter returned to Australia in late 2000 and has since practiced as a private orthopaedic surgeon at Warringal Hospital, Epworth Hospital, The Freemasons Hospital, St. Vincents Private Hospital and Mitcham Private Hospital.
 He also regularly attends in public consultation at the Austin Hospital and Maroondah Hospital.

 Peter’s main expertise is in hip replacement and revision surgery and knee replacement, reconstruction and arthroscopy.